aboutcode-org/vulnerablecode/docs/source/reference_improver_overview.rst

 - **Importer Specific**: Improve upon data imported by a specific importer.
 These are defined in the corresponding importer file itself.

-Both types of improvers internally work in a similar fashion.
+Both types of improvers internally work similarly.
 They indicate which ``Advisory`` they are interested in and when supplied with those Advisories, they return Inferences.
-An ``Inference`` is more explicit than an ``Advisory`` and is able to answer questions like "Is package A vulnerable to Vulnerability B ?".
+An ``Inference`` is more explicit than an ``Advisory`` and can answer questions like "Is package A vulnerable to Vulnerability B ?".
 Of course, there is some confidence attached to the answer, which could also be ``MAX_CONFIDENCE`` in certain cases.

-The possibilities with improvers are endless; they are not restricted to take one approach.
+The possibilities with improvers are endless; they are not restricted to taking one approach.
 Features like *Time Travel* and *finding fix commits* could be implemented as well.

 You can find more in-code documentation about improvers in :file:`vulnerabilites/improver.py` and